jan-g/argparse-helper/README.md

     parser.add_command("--glob xyzzy --glob", glob=dict(action=AtMostOnce))
     # the second iteration becomes OptionalOverride

-Finally, `AtMostOnce` is supplied as an action type; this causes an explicit error (rather than just overriding the previous value) if a flag is specified more than once.
+`AtMostOnce` is supplied as an action type; this causes an explicit error (rather than just overriding the previous value) if a flag is specified more than once.

+We also have `AppendN(t)` as an action type.
+It works like `Append`, but the type constructor `t` is applied to its collected argument(s) before the result is appended to the list.